fineanmol/plant-tree/README.md

-🪴 Updated on Sat, 15 Nov 2025 07:37:21 GMT
+🌴 Updated on Sat, 15 Nov 2025 14:18:48 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Before software can be reusable, it first has to be usable."